dagmara1223/cdc-monitoring-SSMS-project/README.md

 3. Finally, transferring the processed data.

 ### 🧩 Creating Main Tables in SSMS and enabling SQL Server Agent
 Our first step is to open SSMS.
 Then, we start the SQL Server Agent by right-clicking on it and selecting Start.
-This step is required if we want to use jobs in our project.
+This step is required if we want to use jobs (and cdc) in our project.
 <img width="300" height="300" alt="image" src="https://github.com/user-attachments/assets/4091ed90-4d2e-40e9-b73e-018190819ddd" />
 Enabled SQL Server Agent should have green dot visible instead of red cross.
 Our next task is to create the main database with two tables: one as the source (from which the data will be transferred) and the other as the target (that will receive the data). <br>
 We right-click on Databases -> New Database.
 Then we open New Query.
-You can find the SQL code that creates two tables here: ***SQL/create-table.sql*** <br>
+You can find the SQL code that creates two tables in folder: ***SQL/create-table.sql*** <br>
 Here are resuls for this part: <br>
 <img width="331" height="335" alt="image" src="https://github.com/user-attachments/assets/e4c8c59e-c0f6-4ad3-ab94-92e308f11e99" />  <br>

 ### 🧩 Creating intelligent INSERT stored procedure
 This and the next two steps are crucial, as they will allow us to add, update, and delete any number of rows simply by executing a stored procedure.
 Once we have completed all three SQL scripts, we will then create an automated job to perform this task for us. <br>
-You can find code for this section here:  ***SQL/insert.sql*** <br>
+You can find code for this section in folder:  ***SQL/insert.sql*** <br>
 <img width="700" height="700" alt="image" src="https://github.com/user-attachments/assets/741ebf36-dca3-4f3a-a84a-b2051d5509fd" />
 <br>